 'SIP AND SAVOR' BRINGS ITS WEBINAR SERIES TO YOUTUBE

+Two of the webinars focus on Italian salumi, exploring both cured and cooked specialties.
+The products are presented through concrete usage scenarios, with recipes along with tips on pairings and creative ways to incorporate them into different occasions.
+Particular attention is given to the cultural and territorial roots of each product, reinforcing the strong connection between quality, tradition and place of origin.

-The first webinar, dedicated to Roero DOCG wines, is now available online and is hosted by renowned wine expert and educator John Szabo, who guides viewers through the territory and the five types of Roero DOCG wines.
+The third webinar is dedicated to Roero DOCG wines and their distinctive identity.
+Viewers are guided through the territory and the five types of Roero DOCG wines, discovering the defining characteristics that shape this historic Piedmontese wine region.
 The session offers a clear and engaging overview that connects appellations, grape varieties and tasting profiles, making Roero DOCG wines accessible even to a non-specialist audience.

-The remaining two webinars focus on Italian salumi, exploring both cured and cooked specialties.
-To introduce Canadian audiences to the history, culture and tradition behind IVSI-protected deli meats, the campaign selected David Rocco, celebrated Italian-Canadian chef, author and television personality.
-The products are presented through concrete usage scenarios, with recipes, pairing tips and creative ideas for different occasions.
-Particular attention is given to the cultural and territorial roots of each product, reinforcing the strong connection between quality, tradition and place of origin.

-Acting as knowledgeable and engaging guides, John Szabo and David Rocco translate technical concepts into practical insights, helping viewers connect more deeply with the products and fully embodying the campaign’s edutainment philosophy.
+The webinar series is hosted by Dana Beninati, chef, instructor and sommelier, whose multifaceted professional background brings together culinary expertise, wine knowledge and an approachable teaching style.
+Acting as a knowledgeable and engaging guide, she translates technical concepts into practical insights, helping viewers connect more deeply with the products and fully embodying the campaign’s edutainment philosophy.

-Now available on YouTube (@SipandSavoreu), with additional sessions coming in the next weeks, the Sip and Savor webinars offer an on-demand resource for those looking to deepen their knowledge of European products while discovering pairing ideas, culinary inspiration and the values behind certified quality products.
-A flexible and engaging format that allows audiences to explore, learn and savor—anytime, anywhere.
+Now available on YouTube (@SipandSavoreu), the Sip and Savor webinars offer an on-demand resource for those looking to deepen their knowledge of European products while discovering pairing ideas, culinary inspiration and the values behind certified quality products.
+A flexible and engaging format that allows audiences to explore, learn and savor - anytime, anywhere.

 To stay updated on the campaign’s initiatives or to receive more information: